Pedrinho737/NetGarden-Proxy/README.md

 To run the proxy, do the following: "cd "Where you saved it|"\NetGarden-Proxy-main\NetGarden-Proxy-main" and then do: "python -m NetGarden.Main"

+And read the "Warning" tab; it's there in case you have an error with the libraries.

 # NetGarden 🌱

 NetGarden is a modern TCP/BSON proxy and packet inspector with a real-time graphical interface.